Rektoff/Security-Roadmap-for-Solana-applications/README.md

   - ALWAYS conduct identity verification + background checks on all of your employees
     - [https://www.mandiant.com/resources/blog/lightshow-north-korea-unc2970](https://www.mandiant.com/resources/blog/lightshow-north-korea-unc2970)
   - Define a team member who will be responsible for security operations
-  - Conduct Social Engineering training and tests (remember, humans are often one the most vulnerable parts of any system)
+  - Conduct Social Engineering training and tests (remember, humans are often one of the most vulnerable parts of any system)
     - [https://blog.knowbe4.com/cisco-web-3.0-will-be-the-next-frontier-for-social-engineering-and-phishing-attacks](https://blog.knowbe4.com/cisco-web-3.0-will-be-the-next-frontier-for-social-engineering-and-phishing-attacks)

 - **DevSecOps pipeline + Operational Security**